bluewave-labs/verifywise/README.md

 We are democratizing AI best practices with an open-source solution that can be hosted on-premises, giving you complete control over your AI governance.

 This application is currently in the design stage.
-The designs and workflows will be ready by end of September.
+The designs and workflows are [available for everyone](https://www.figma.com/design/o4xu4PeC5bo1Ii4dyom6vQ/VerifyWise?node-id=0-1&t=Ty2Jh4S8QgHGrqon-1)

 ## Features